srmarjani/book/README.md

 # The Rust Programming Language
 [![Build Status](https://travis-ci.com/rust-lang/book.svg?branch=master)](https://travis-ci.com/rust-lang/book)

 This repository contains the source of "The Rust Programming Language" book.

+> this repo will be a persian translation .

 [The book is available in dead-tree form from No Starch Press][nostarch]